soficis/Slowverb/README.md

 | iOS      | ✅ Full Support | iOS 12+ |
 | Web      | ✅ Full Support | Modern web browsers (Chrome, Firefox, Safari, Edge) |

+### Linux Audio Note

+Audio playback on Linux uses web-based APIs and may have limitations compared to Windows.
+The app will still function, but audio features might not be as robust.

+*Note: Linux version tested on SteamOS.*

 ---

 ## Web Version